MicrosoftLearning/SC-5003_Information-protection-and-Data-Loss-Prevention/Instructions/Labs/LAB_Ex00_Lab_Setup.md

 ## Task 3 – Explore the Microsoft Purview portal

-In this task, you'll sign in as the user you previously granted **Compliance Administrator** role to explore the Microsoft Purview portal.
+In this task, you'll sign in as the user you previously granted the **Compliance Administrator** role to explore the Microsoft Purview portal.
 This role will be referred to as your **Compliance Administrator** in the next labs and exercises.

 1. In **Microsoft Edge**, navigate to **Microsoft Purview** portal at `https://purview.microsoft.com`.